CSpanias/cspanias.github.io/_posts/2024-01-24-HTB - Analysis.md

 userPrincipalName       [Status: 200, Size: 418, Words: 11, Lines: 1, Duration: 65ms]
 ```

-There seem to be a lot of parameteres to test.
+There seem to be a lot of attributes to test.
 We can brute-forcing one-by-one and see what we get.
 Since it is common for the `description` field to hold interesting information we can start with that.

 We can perform the LDAP Injection manually by using a tool like `fuff` to fuzz it.
 As shown below, we get the first character (`9`) as a response, which we can then add to the same command and get the second character (`7`), and so on: